Supertri: History

-Move to participation events and a rebrand

-Super League Triathlon first dipped its toe into the mass participation world in 2020 when it acquired the Malibu Triathlon.
+Super League Triathlon acquired the Malibu Triathlon in 2020.
 At that stage the theory was to trial a participation offering while also acquiring an established US base for a Super League professional event.

-After three events in Malibu local permitting laws saw the event change operator, but the concept of expanding mass participation focussed on short and accessible race formats had been proven, with a flywheel of inspiration and participation driving both fandom of the professional racing and a desire for competing among amateurs.
+After three events in Malibu local permitting laws saw the event change operator, but the concept of expanding mass participation focussed on short and accessible race formats had been proven.

-In 2023, the company acquired Chicago Triathlon, New York City Triathlon and established the Long Beach Legacy Triathlon at the site of the LA 2028 Olympics.
-It went on to acquire Austin Triathlon, Kerrville Triathlon in 2024 and announced the acquisitions of Toronto Triathlon Festival, Blenheim Palace Triathlon and New Jersey State Triathlon in 2025, while also launching the Toulouse Triathlon alongside the established professional Supertri League event in the city.
+In 2023, the company acquired Chicago Triathlon, New York City Triathlon, and established the Long Beach Legacy Triathlon.
+It went on to acquire Austin Triathlon and Kerrville Triathlon in 2024, and announced the acquisitions of Toronto Triathlon Festival, Blenheim Palace Triathlon and New Jersey State Triathlon in 2025, while also launching the Toulouse Triathlon alongside the established professional Supertri League event in the city.

-Super League Triathlon was also no more, as the company rebranded to Supertri, with three clear pillars: Supertri League (professional outdoor racing), Supertri E (indoor Esports hybrid racing) and By Supertri (mass participation).
+Super League Triathlon was also no more, as the company rebranded to Supertri.

+In late 2025, Supertri announced a significant strategic shift for 2026, moving to a unified festival model in which elite professional racing is integrated into select mass participation events rather than operating as a separate entity.
+Under the new structure, professional athletes compete in a Supertri Pro Series race within selected Supertri mass participation events, racing the same sprint-distance, draft-legal courses as age-group participants.
+The leading professionals qualify through these events for a standalone Supertri Pro Series Final.
+As part of the restructuring, Supertri paused its Supertri E World Championship in 2026, following the International Olympic Committee's decision to cancel its planned Esports Games.